ZakariaDjebbes/egrep_cpy/README.md

 # 1. What is it
 This is a copy of the egrep command provided by some linux distributions.
 Made as part of a project for Sorbonne University.

+I do find the code quite self explicit as it is a simple implementation of the algorithms shown in the course, so I won't go into details about it.

 # 2. How to run

 ### 1. Using the shell script (build.sh)